How to Determine the Right Graduation Pathway for Your Child

 Going to University

 It's what many young people want to do and there's no doubt that attending university can be a seminal period of an eager student's life.
-But you should be under no illusions — gaining acceptance is competitive and the process is not at all plain sailing, depending on the university of choice.
+But you should be under no illusions — gaining acceptance into colleges is competitive and the process is not at all plain sailing, depending on the university of choice.

-It is advisable to start preparations early, especially if your child wants to try to get into a top university.
+It is advisable to start preparations early for university, especially if your child wants to try to get into a top university.
 You will need to do some research to explore different options and available courses, even if your child is yet to determine which academic discipline to pursue.
 There are deadlines for admissions programs that you need to be aware of so you can help your child prepare a timeline for applications.
 For example, Stamford American students are privileged to have easy access to 'EducationUSA', who provides the information and advice for US universities, right on campus.

 Rather than leaving everything to the last minute, encourage your child to start writing things down as practice for the university application process.
 Consider it a little like a job resume, a snapshot of what your child has achieved in their student life so far.
 You can suggest a range of topics to explore which will be useful later on, including: